colinsheppard/Dynamic-Scheduler-Extension/README.md

 dynamic-scheduler has the following behavior:

-* If multiple events are scheduled for the same time, they are dispatch in the order in which they are added to the schedule.
+* If multiple events are scheduled for the exact same time, they are dispatched in the order in which they are added to the schedule.

 * When an agentset is scheduled to perform an event, the individual agents execute the procedure in the same order as *ask*, i.e. the default iteration order used by Netlogo.
 To shuffle the order, the agentset must be shuffled during the add (e.g. "(turtle-set (sort-by [true] turtles))").